 Competing consumers

-As with regular NServiceBus endpoints, the easiest way to scale out is with brokered transports, as those can make use of the competing consumer pattern.
+As with regular NServiceBus endpoints, the easiest way to scale out is by using brokered transports, as those can make use of the competing consumer pattern.
 This is done by deploying multiple instances of the bridge, all with the same configuration, allowing any instance to process any message in the queue.

 Splitting up the bridge